Kanatoko/POODLE/README.md

 POODLE
 ======

-POODLE PoC witten in Java
+POODLE Proof of Concept code.
+Witten in Java.

 To run the code: